What it was like cutting film sound before Pro Tools

 In this video Tom Hammond cuts Foley on a moviola.
 The Foley programming and editing was done at Danetracks in Santa Monica.
 The Foley was recorded next door at JDH Sound.
 The working title of the film was "Pay Dirt," but the film was released as "There Goes the Neighborhood."
 Foley artists are Ossama Khuluki and Catherine Harper.
 Tommy Goodwin is the Foley mixer and Tammy Treadwell is the Foley recordist.

-By the end of November 2017 Soundcrafter had moved into it's new facility.
+By the end of November 2017 Soundcrafter had completely moved into its new facility in Austin’s Rosedale neighborhood.